benzkji/django-layout/README.md

 - [ ] project uptime monitoring setup in glitchtip.bnzk.ch
 - [ ] project setup and tested in glitchtip.bnzk.ch (or sentry)
 - [ ] pre-commit is setup
-- [ ] project log rotation working, including complete removal of old logs
+- [ ] project log rotation working, including complete removal of old logs, for supervisor, nginx and potential others
 - [ ] dependencies up to date, no pip-audit complaints
 - [ ] npm install ; npm run watch (preferred) or gulp watch still working with current node version
 - [ ] project runs with fabric_bnzk